xbbxtt/ticket-hound/README.md

 Then make sure the venv is selected in VSCode by checking the lower right of the VSCode status bar

-### Setup GitLab repo/project

--   make sure this project is in a group.
-If it isn't, stop now and move it to a GitLab group
--   remove the fork relationship: In GitLab go to:

-    Settings -> General -> Advanced -> Remove fork relationship

--   add these GitLab CI/CD variables:
-    -   PUBLIC_URL : this is your gitlab pages URL
-    -   VITE_APP_API_HOST: enter "blank" for now

 #### Your GitLab pages URL

 You can't find this in GitLab until after you've done a deploy